 Our Denture Care Advice

-Just as we need to take care of our natural teeth and gums, dentures need proper cleaning and care every day too.
-But as they are made from different materials to our teeth, they need a different kind of care.
+Just as we need to take care of our natural teeth and gums, dentures need proper cleaning and maintenance every day.
+But as they are made from different materials to our teeth, they need different care.
 Read on for our advice on how to best care for your full or partial dentures.

-All dentures will eventually need to be replaced, but if you care for them correctly, you can prolong the life of your dentures so you won’t need to pay out for an early replacement.
-It is also vital for you to own oral hygiene and comfort.
-A good cleaning routine can help prevent inflamed gums or bacterial and fungal infections and minimise the risk of losing more teeth.
+All dentures will eventually need to be replaced, but if you care correctly, you can prolong the life of your dentures, so you won’t need to pay for an early replacement.
+It is also vital for you to have oral hygiene and comfort.
+A thorough cleaning routine can help prevent inflamed gums, bacterial and fungal infections and minimise the risk of losing more teeth.

-Due to the delicate nature of dentures, they can be broken if dropped, and because they need to be handled so frequently for cleaning, it’s likely that they will slip out of your hands at some point.
-To minimise the risk of this happening, lay a folded towel down or filling the sink with water before you remove your dentures.
-This provides a soft landing in case you do drop them.
-Breakages can happen anyway for many different reasons, so if you have broken your dentures, don’t worry, that’s what we’re here for.
+Due to the delicate nature of dentures, they can be broken if dropped.
+Because they need to be handled so frequently for cleaning, they will likely slip out of your hands at some point.
+To minimise this risk, lay a folded towel down or fill the sink with water before removing your dentures.
+This provides a soft landing if you drop them.
+Breakages can happen anyway for many reasons.
+If you have broken your dentures, don’t worry, that’s what we’re here for.